A little planning can save thousands of dollars! Estate and Gift Tax Planning

 Use our estate planning calculator to help you determine what your estate is worth.

-Basic estate planning documents allow you to control the fundamental financial and personal decisions of your life and death.
+Basic estate and gift tax planning documents allow you to control the fundamental financial and personal decisions of your life and death.
 Here’s a list of the essential documents that even the simplest estate plan should include.

 - The Will Where there’s a will, there’s a way — a way to honor your wishes.
 First of all, how, when, and to whom will your property go?
 Furthermore, who will be the guardians of your minor children?
 These decisions will be made by strangers in a court system using rules that could be contrary to your intentions unless you have a will.
 Keep in mind that a will controls only the distribution of your probate estate.
 Finally, it does not control assets held in trust, certain joint assets, retirement accounts, or life insurance policies on which you name beneficiaries.